 In a nutshell, modular homes are always prefab, but prefab homes are not always modular.

 Modular construction refers to buildings or rooms that are prefabricated whole, then transported to site.
 Mobile homes are probably the most recognized example of modular buildings.
 Bensonwood utilizes panelization to off-site fabricate – which means we build both “open” panels (think interior walls) and “closed” panels (think insulated wall and ceiling sections) and assemble them on site.
 Structural Insulated Panels or SIPS are another example of closed panels.

 Bensonwood’s proprietary OpenBuilt system specializes in closed, layered panels, with windows and doors installed in our factory.
 The OpenBuilt system creates a service layer for mechanical, electrical, and plumbing on the interior side of our closed insulation – allowing easy access for all MEP installation and future repairs, while protecting the structural and insulation integrity of each panel.

 Our panels are designed to work with or without structural timbers.

 Our cellulose is made from recycled newspaper and shipping boxes, which is an excellent way to upcycle unwanted paper products.
-The cellulose is densely packed into every panel, and does not settle during shipping because it is already so heavily compacted.
+The cellulose is densely packed into every panel, using factory machines, and does not settle during shipping because it is already so heavily compacted.
 In addition to being a great use of recycled paper, cellulose has superior insulating, sound deadening, and fire resistance properties compared to fiberglass.